Zippy-boy/wire-pod/Installation.md

 9. If you have a **production** bot you would like to set up with wire-pod, run the following commands in a Terminal application:

 * Don't do this if you are here from the Windows guide
+* If you want to set up an OSKR/dev-unlocked bot but chose the escapepod.local option in setup.sh, you must do this as well

 ```
 sudo hostnamectl set-hostname escapepod